cloudFPGA/cFp_Zoo/ROLE/custom/hls/memtest/README.md

 - Docker:
   `docker exec -it distracted_ishizaka /bin/bash`

+- Possible resources/stack limitation on Linux-based systems:
+  ` ulimit -a` to see the current limitations
+  ` ulimit -c unlimited` to unlimit  "The maximum size of core files created" ` ulimit -s unlimited` to unlimit "The maximum stack size."

 ##### Working with ZYC2

 All communication goes over the *UDP/TCP port 2718*.
 Hence, the CPU should run: